 These bite-sized treats are light yet delicious, a great little snack to have with a cup of coffee or tea or after dinner.
 And if you’ve made too many, wrap them in foil and throw them in the freezer for later!

 Consisting of flaky dough and topped with sugar, Croatian strudels are often filled with fruit.
-Especially apple and cherry strudel fillings are extremely popular in Croatia.
+Apple and cherry strudel fillings are especially popular in Croatia.

 What sets Ston Cake apart from all other Croatian desserts and sweets is that it contains penne pasta.
 Yes, you read that right—penne pasta.
 So, this is probably not something you’d want to eat after a huge meal.
 It does make for a filling dessert after a light lunch or an afternoon snack, though.